w3woody/RabbitHoles/git/docs/pack.md

 ![OFS header](ofs_header.png)

 The integer index is stored in a variable-sized offset format; the MSB set to 1 indicates there are more bytes to read.
+As we shift the bytes to the left, we add 1 to each byte shifted; thus, the byte pattern

+    0x80 0x05

+actually encodes the result

+    0x0085

+That is, as the bit pattern 0x00 is shifted 7 bits to the left, we add 1.

 Sample code that can read this integer format in Java: